Market Analysts see Host Hotels & Resorts Inc. [HST] gaining to $18. Time to buy?

 The Company will hold a conference call to discuss its fourth quarter 2021 results and business outlook on Thursday, February 17, 2022 at 11:00 a.m.
 ET.
 Conference call access information is as follows:.

-Over the last 12 months, HST stock rose by 26.22%.
-The one-year Host Hotels & Resorts Inc. stock forecast points to a potential upside of 13.55.
-The average equity rating for HST stock is currently 2.40, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $12.35 billion, with 713.90 million shares outstanding and 705.47 million shares in the current float.
-Compared to the average trading volume of 7.42M shares, HST stock reached a trading volume of 7027781 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 7.63M shares, HST reached a trading volume of 7643278 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for HST shares is $19.71 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on HST stock is a recommendation set at 2.40.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.